-Figure 95: Serial Gateway - sample topology
+Figure 99: Serial Gateway - sample topology

 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
 Serial devices (meters, PLC, etc.) can then upload and download data.
-(See Fig. 95.)
-To use this function the router model must have a serial interface.
+(See Fig. 99.)
+To use this function the router model must have a serial interface (port).
+Options include RS232, RS485-232 or RS232-485-ETH.

-Configuration is done in the Configuration section, Mobile WAN and Expansion Port item.
-In this example, the router is equipped with an RS232 interface.
+Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item (or Expansion Port 2, for RS422 and RS485).
+In this example, the router is equipped with an RS232 interface (port).